|

 digital cameras save pictures in a digital file format, which

-may be camera specific or standardized, such as PNG, GIF, or
+may be camera specific or standardized, such as PNG or

 JPEG.
 The format that pictures are saved in will determine